PIWEEK/dungeons-and-projects/README.rst

   and set all configuration needed for deployment, as indicated in the Django manual https://docs.djangoproject.com/en/1.7/howto/deployment/checklist/.
   Then put it under your favourite application server with WSGI protocol (nginx, apache or the like).

+- Log in the admin site (<your-site>/admin/) with the user you just created.
+Now you can create more users if you want.
+Create an auth token for each user you want to be able to use the API client.

 Client
 ------